Diameter Of Jupiter Compared To Earth

 Q: Can anything live on Jupiter?

 A: As we currently understand life, it's highly unlikely that life as we know it could exist on Jupiter.
 The extreme pressure, lack of a solid surface, and the composition of its atmosphere make it an inhospitable environment for terrestrial life.
-However, the possibility of different life forms existing in unique environments within Jupiter's atmosphere cannot be entirely ruled out.
+That said, the possibility of different life forms existing in unique environments within Jupiter's atmosphere cannot be entirely ruled out.
 Further research is needed.

 Q: Why is Jupiter so much bigger than Earth?